 Yes, you may have supporters accompany you to the hearing.

-Hearing schedules noting the date, time, and location of parole hearings are posted on the Parole Commission’s webpage seven (7) working days prior to the beginning of the monthly hearing session.
+Hearing schedules noting the date, time of parole hearings are posted on the Parole Commission’s webpage seven (7) working days prior to the beginning of the monthly hearing session.

 Due to the large number of hearings conducted each month, hearing schedules will not be available any sooner than seven (7) days prior to the beginning of the monthly hearing session.